bitrise-io/devcenter/_articles/en/getting-started/migrating-to-bitrise/migrating-from-jenkins-to-bitrise.md

 The **LATEST BUILDS** tab on your Bitrise Dashboard displays all recent builds similarly to the **Build history** feature in Jenkins.
 You can filter for any status: successful, aborted, failed, and running but each build displays their statuses anyway.

 On Jenkins, build statuses are listed in the **Build Executor Status** or on the Blue Ocean **Dashboard**.
-When using Bitrise you get a user-friendly graphical interface right from the start whereas, with Jenkins, you have to install the plugin first.
+When using Bitrise you get a user-friendly graphical interface right from the start, whereas, with Jenkins, you have to install the plugin first.
 Bitrise build statuses are shown on both the **Dashboard**, and on the **Builds** page of your app.

 **Build Queue** on Jenkins is the **Queued Builds** on Bitrise.
 You can schedule builds to queue them with the **Advanced** option of the [Schedule builds feature](/builds/Scheduling-Builds/#managing-a-scheduled-build).